b-init/linux-tipsies/README.md

 Using `touchegg`.
 It may be pre-installed on you OS and you can just configure the config file (potentially located at `~/.config/touchegg/touchegg.conf`) with the help of [touchegg's documentation](https://github.com/JoseExposito/touchegg).
 Or more easily using this GUI app for touchegg called [Touché](https://github.com/JoseExposito/touchegg).

+## Media Control Shortcuts

+Depending on your distro, the play/pause shortcut might not work how you expect (say, only controlling one program and not the last used one.
+This was the case with me on Linux Mint 21.1).

+You can use `playerctl` and [set up the daemon](https://wiki.archlinux.org/title/MPRIS#Control_utilities) and custom shortcut for `playerctl play-pause` command to control media flawlessly.
+This ofcourse also works for previous, next or whatever.

 ## ???